 In business, your brand can become one of your company’s most valuable intangible assets, so you need to prioritize it from the start.
-Here’s a story to help you understand why it’s so important to prioritize branding for your cannabis or cannabis-related business.

 A key to building brand value is consistently representing your brand in every consumer and public interaction.
 Imagine if the Coca-Cola logo looked different everywhere you saw it.
 You wouldn’t instantly know what company was behind the products if the logo was inconsistent.
 The same is true of a brand name and the other visual assets that align with the brand such as color palettes and typefaces.